Diagnosis of 3D magnetic field and modes composition in MHD turbulence with Y-parameter: Analysis and Results

 \subsection{Analysis of decomposed data cubes}

-In order to gain a better understanding of the behavior of the Y-parameter for various MHD turbulent plasma modes and its dependence on $\theta_{\lambda}$, we initially decomposed the magnetic fields of our MHD cubes into two general components: Alfven mode (A) and compressible modes (F or C, which we use interchangeably), utilizing PCA decomposition techniques as briefly described in \S~\ref{pca} (See \cite{LP12} for more details).
-We then proceeded to investigate the anisotropies of projected observables $I+Q \approx B_{x}^2$ and $I-Q \approx B_{y}^2$ for each of these modes separately.
+In order to gain a better understanding of the behaviour of the Y-parameter for various MHD turbulent plasma modes and its dependence on $\theta_{\lambda}$, we initially decomposed the magnetic fields of our MHD cubes into two general components: Alfven mode (A) and compressible modes (F or C, which we use interchangeably), utilizing the PCA decomposition techniques as briefly described in \S~\ref{pca} (see \citealt{LP12} for more details).
+We then proceeded to investigate the anisotropies of projected observables $I+Q \propto B_{x}^2$ and $I-Q \propto B_{y}^2$ for each of these modes separately.
 It is worth noting that due to their different dependence on the $B_{\perp}$ and $B_{\parallel}$ components, the anisotropy also inherently depends on $\theta_{\lambda}$.
 To illustrate the variation of anisotropy, we have presented two cases in Figure~\ref{decomposed_anisotropy}, one with $\theta_{\lambda} \sim 0.0\degree$ and another at $\theta_{\lambda} \sim 80.0\degree$.
-The upper panel of Fig.~\ref{decomposed_anisotropy} shows the orientation of the anisotropy for both A and F decomposed modes for the solenoidal-driven Z12 MHD datacube.
-Meanwhile, the lower panel of Figure~\ref{decomposed_anisotropy} shows the anisotropy orientations for the compressible-driven A1 cube.
+The upper panel of Fig.~\ref{decomposed_anisotropy} shows the orientation of the correlation functions for both A and F decomposed modes for the solenoidal-forcing Z12 MHD datacube.
+Meanwhile, the lower panel of Figure~\ref{decomposed_anisotropy} shows the correlation function orientations for the compressible-forcing A1 cube.

+To calculate the Y-parameter using the correlation function distributions, we adopted a fitting approach in the central region with Gaussian functions along both directions.
+The presence of a smooth distribution of correlation function contours on the fitting scale is a prerequisite the analysis.
 By analyzing these figures, we can draw the following conclusions:

 \begin{enumerate} \item Low $\theta_{\lambda}$ case: The anisotropy of $B_{x}^2$ and $B_{y}^2$ for the A mode is perpendicular and parallel to the projected mean magnetic field, respectively.
 However, it is vice versa for the case of F mode.